nodiscc/debian-live-config/doc/md/download-and-installation.md

 No changes to the Live filesystem are kept after reboot, (eg. files in user directories), the system will reset to it's original state when the computer is powered off/rebooted.
 Changes to files/directory on other drives (external/USB drive, existing fixed disk...) attached to the computer _will_ be kept - save your work there if you need to keep your changes.

 The screen will lock after 5 minutes of inactivity during the live session.
-The passord to unlock it is `live`.
+The password to unlock it is `live`.

 See **[Usage](usage.md)**